Restore Your Smile

 - Oral hygiene habits:

-Brushing twice a day with a soft-bristled toothbrush and cleaning between teeth with floss or interdental brushes helps remove plaque and bacteria.
-This reduces the risk of inflammation or infection in the gums, which can otherwise compromise the bone supporting the implant. - Lifestyle choices:
+Good oral hygiene, such as daily brushing and flossing, helps reduce plaque and bacteria.
+This reduces the risk of gum inflammation or infection, which can otherwise compromise the bone supporting the implant. - Lifestyle choices:

 Smoking reduces blood flow to the gums, delays tissue healing, and increases the risk of infection in the surrounding area.
-A study has shown that smokers may face up to 140% higher implant failure rates compared to non-smokers, along with greater marginal bone loss around the implant site. - Chewing and bite pressure:
+Research indicates that smoking may increase implant failure risk and contribute to greater bone loss around the implant site. - Chewing and bite pressure:

 Regularly chewing hard foods, like ice, popcorn kernels, or hard lollies, can wear down the attached crown or even loosen components over time.
 Likewise, grinding or clenching your teeth (bruxism) can place excessive force on the implant and surrounding structures.
 These forces may contribute to early wear or even damage the implant if not managed. - Maintenance and dental visits:

-Regular checkups and professional cleans are important for long-term success.
+Regular checkups and professional cleans help support long-term implant function and allow early identification of potential issues.
 These visits allow early identification of dental problems such as gum inflammation, changes in bite, or wear on the restoration, all of which could affect implant stability over time.

 How much do dental implants cost?

-The cost of dental implants starts at $6,400, but the total can vary depending on your individual treatment needs.
+The cost of dental implants varies depending on individual treatment needs.
 Several factors may influence pricing.
 These include the complexity of your case, the number and position of missing teeth, the materials chosen for the final restoration, and the clinic location.

-If you’re considering dental implants in Bunbury, a consultation at Eversmile Dental can provide an overview of the procedure, an estimate of the cost, and information specific to your oral health.
+If you’re considering dental implants in Bunbury, a consultation with a dentist can provide an overview of the procedure, discuss possible treatment approaches, and give an estimate of costs based on your oral health assessment.

 Do private health funds cover dental implants?

-Private health funds may provide benefits for certain parts of dental implant treatment, depending on the cover and your individual policy.
+Private health funds may provide benefits for certain parts of dental implant treatment, depending on your policy and the level of cover.
 Some health funds may not include implant-related services at all, while others may contribute towards specific components of the procedure.

 To understand what may be included in your plan, contact your health fund provider directly.
-They can explain any applicable waiting periods, benefit limits, or eligibility requirements related to dental implant services.
+They can explain any applicable waiting periods, benefit limits, or eligibility requirements related to dental implant services in Bunbury.

 What if I’ve already lost bone?

-Even if you’ve experienced bone loss in your jaw, you may still be a candidate for dental implants.
+Even if you’ve experienced bone loss in your jaw, you may still be considered for dental implant treatment, depending on clinical assessment.
 However, additional procedures might be necessary to build a stable foundation.
 The jawbone relies on regular stimulation from natural tooth roots to maintain its strength.
 When teeth have been missing for some time, the bone in that area can gradually resorb.
 Depending on the extent of bone loss, your dentist may recommend one or more of the following options:

 - Bone grafting:

 This procedure involves adding bone material to areas with low bone density.
-It can help create a stronger foundation for a dental implant.
-Healing time varies but is usually around three to six months before implant placement can proceed. - Sinus lift:
+It may be used to increase bone volume in areas with low density, providing a foundation for implant placement.
+Healing time varies between patients and may take several months. - Sinus lift:

-For upper back teeth, where the sinus cavity may be too close to the implant site, a sinus lift gently raises the sinus membrane and adds bone underneath.
-This creates enough space for stable implant placement.
+This procedure may be recommended for upper back teeth when the sinus cavity is close to the implant site.
+It raises the sinus membrane and adds bone to allow potential implant placement.

 What are the alternatives to dental implants?

-Dental implants are one way to replace missing teeth, but other options may be appropriate depending on your oral health and preferences.
-These alternatives can help restore function and appearance, though each has its advantages and limitations.
+Dental implants are one option for replacing missing teeth, but other options may be appropriate depending on your oral health and clinical assessment.
+These alternatives can help replace missing teeth and restore oral function, though each has its advantages and limitations.
 Here are some commonly used alternatives:

 - Dental bridges: